 After a car accident, if you are physically able, gather information from any eyewitnesses.

 Ask for their name and contact information including their phone number, and take down their vehicle information if applicable.
-There is a chance the eyewitnesses might need to leave before law enforcement arrives on the scene.
+There is a chance the eyewitnesses might need to leave before police arrives on the scene.

 If you have their info, the police, your insurance company, and your lawyer can speak with them to get their statements, but you should ask them to write down their statement for you right away.

 Check the area for any security cameras or traffic cameras; they may have recorded the hit and run.
-Surveillance cameras and surveillance footage can provide important information to track down the at fault driver.
+Surveillance cameras and surveillance footage can provide important information to track down the at fault driver for their crimes.

 Notify Your Insurance Company